Skip to Main Content University Library LibGuides

 • Collect and base purchasing decisions on accurate and meaningful information about environmental performance.

 This page contains general information relating to green purchasing.
-For information on greenwashing and purchasing of specific products with significant environmental impact, see the following pages:
+For information on greenwashing and purchasing of specific products with significant environmental impact, see the topical pages in this section.

 The books below include tips for making better environmental decisons.
 For information on deceiptive eco-marketing practices, see the Greenwashing page of this guide.